 6. Lets Architects and Engineers Showcase Designs

-Architects embrace VR because it's a useful tool for conveying building design options to clients.
-Combined VR and AR solutions give prospects architectural visualization that's easier to understand than traditional blueprints.
-This form of panoramic visualization works well with displaying spiral staircases and other artistic geometric structures.
+Architects embrace VR because it's a valuable tool for conveying building design options to clients.
+In addition, combined VR and AR solutions give prospects architectural visualization that's easier to understand than traditional blueprints.
+For example, this form of panoramic visualization works well with displaying spiral staircases and other artistic geometric structures.

 7. Helps Human Resources with Recruiting and Training